openstack-archive/tripleo-specs/specs/policy/patch-abandonment.rst

 Feel free to restore your own patches.
-If a change has been abandoned by a core reviewer, anyone can request the restoration of the patch by asking a core reviewer on IRC in #tripleo on freenode or by sending a request to the openstack-dev mailing list.
+If a change has been abandoned by a core reviewer, anyone can request the restoration of the patch by asking a core reviewer on IRC in #tripleo on OFTC or by sending a request to the openstack-dev mailing list.
 Should the patch again become stale it may be abandoned again.